Stand in solidarity with victims of modern slavery.

 How we help

-The Salvation Army has held the government contract to provide specialist support to adult victims of modern slavery in England and Wales for more than eight years.
+The Salvation Army has held the government contract to provide specialist support to adult victims of modern slavery in England and Wales since 2011.

-In that time we have supported more than 12,500 victims, through safe accommodation, outreach support and specialist services tailored to each individual.
+In that time we have supported nearly 22,000 victims, through safe accommodation, outreach support and specialist services tailored to each individual.
+And the numbers keep growing.

 We operate a 24/7, confidential referral helpline 0800 808 3733 for anyone who suspects that they or someone they have come across may be a victim of modern slavery and in need of help.